identified_nodes#

 Networkx graph

-If Copy is True, A new graph object of the same type as G (leaving G unmodified) with u and v identified in a single node.
+If copy is True, A new graph object of the same type as G (leaving G unmodified) with u and v identified in a single node.
 The right node v will be merged into the node u, so only u will appear in the returned graph.
 If copy is False, Modifies G with u and v identified in a single node.
 The right node v will be merged into the node u, so only u will appear in the returned graph.

 Notes